linuxha/node-red-contrib-mytimeout/README.md

 All of this is very useful for things like lights that are motion activated.
 If motion is detected, the Safe payload is sent (On or 1).
 The timer can be started when motion is detected and as long as the motion continues there will be no timeout (if motion occurs more often than the default timeout).
 When the timeout occurs the Unsafe payload is sent (Off or 0).
 When the timeout warning time (n seconds before the timeout) occurs the warning message is sent on output 1.

 ## MyTimeout
+The simple payload is just a string consisting of:

+* "on" or 1 - which turns on the timer and uses the default settings in the node (and issues an "on" on the output)
+* "off" or 0 - which turns off the timer (and issues an "off" on the output)
+* "stop" - which stops the timer (and issues a "stop" on the output)
+* "cancel" - which cancels the timer (and does not send any output)

 My additions to the code allows the user to send JSON in the triggers.
 You can override the timeout and warning times.

 ```